 - Glare or halos.
 Laser eye surgeries can sometimes cause glare or halos as you recover.

 - Foreign object sensation.
 Foreign object sensation is the feeling that something is in your eye.
 LASEK and PRK patients may experience this sensation while recovering.

 - Corneal haze.
 Some patients may develop blurred vision from extra scar tissue.
-This is a rare side effect of LASEK surgery.
+This is a rare side effect of LASEK and PRK surgery.